thierbig/BG3UpscalerProxy/README.md

 This version offers these improvements:
 - DLSS 4 instead of DLSS 3 (better performance and visual quality)
 - Access to Multi-Frame Generation (MFG) in addition to Frame Generation (FG)

+**Important:**
+- The modified mods files can **ONLY** be used with Vulkan as DX11 does not support DLSS4
+- This project has been tested exclusively with Vulkan

 **Note:** You still need to purchase PureDark's plugin for authentication.